The Lights of Home

 The Lights of Home is the third studio album by American country music group Baillie & the Boys.
 It rose to the number 35 position in the Billboard Country Albums chart in 1990.
-The singles hits were the number 23 "Perfect," the number 5 "(Now and Then There's) A Fool Such as I" (which was a remake of the classic Elvis Presley standard) and the number 18 "Treat Me Like a Stranger."
+The singles hits were the number 23 "Perfect," the number 5 "(Now and Then There's) A Fool Such as I" (which was a remake of the classic Hank Snow standard) and the number 18 "Treat Me Like a Stranger."
 This was also their first album as a duo, and their final album for RCA Records.